commcheck396/ANTIEPIC.INC/report/part2Draft.md

 - **Information Leakage:** If we directly use the previously trained model to make predictions, there is a risk of information leakage.
 This occurs when the training data includes information about the game we are trying to predict, leading to inaccurate prediction results.
 - **Sparse Data for Some Games:** For certain games, the number of available samples is very small (e.g., only one review), which makes it difficult to predict their positive review rate with confidence.
+- **Weighting Issues:**

+  Previously, the data weights in different situations were not distinguished, resulting in all samples being given the same importance.
+This reduced the authenticity and reliability of the trained model.

 ### Solution Approach